InsideExploit/trash-bincalc/README.md

-# BinaryCalculator
+# Binary Calculator

 **How To Compile:**

-1 - Install latest VCRedist.
+- Install latest VCRedist.
-2 - Use Visual Studio to Compile it.
+- Use Visual Studio to Compile it.
-3 - Use latest C++ sdk and language 17C++
+- Use latest C++ sdk and language 17C++
-4 - Compile as Release and x64.
+- Compile as Release and x64.

 **Features:**
 - Convert decimal code to binary code.